 - Locate your original policy documents, which detail the terms of coverage;

 - Keep a record of all your medical statements, pay stubs, out of pocket costs, and other receipts;

 - Keep a record of all correspondence between you and the insurer; and

 - Obey all your doctor’s instructions regarding treatments, follow up care, and activity restrictions.

 Avoid making any statements to an insurance representative or signing any documents until speaking with an experienced personal injury attorney first.

 Contact Our San Jose Injury Attorneys Today

 You only have one chance to get what you are entitled to in a claim.
 At the Jachimowicz Law Group, we defend your rights so that any settlement received is for the maximum amount.
-Call us at 408-246-5500 or contact our skilled San Jose personal injury attorneys online today and request a consultation to see how we can help you.
+Call us at our office or contact our skilled San Jose personal injury attorneys online today and request a consultation to see how we can help you.